-- Percentage of community college students completing their educational goals - Percentage of community college students earning a certificate or degree, transferring, or achieving transfer-readiness - Number of students transferring to a four-year institution - Number of degrees and certificates earned all information freely available, and you need to be prepared to justify every dollar you spend.
+- Percentage of community college students completing their educational goals - Percentage of community college students earning a certificate or degree, transferring, or achieving transfer-readiness - Number of students transferring to a four-year institution - Number of degrees and certificates earned

+The only solution is a transparent, data-driven process.
+You will build credibility for your decisions by making all information freely available, and you need to be prepared to justify every dollar you spend.
 Be clear upfront about the process, and don't make promises you can't keep.
 You won't make everyone happy, but with patience, you can justify the trust individuals have placed in you.